foambubble/foam/docs/index.md

 After setting up the repository, open `.vscode/settings.json` and edit, add or remove any settings you'd like for your Foam workspace.

+* *If using a [multi-root workspace](https://code.visualstudio.com/docs/editor/multi-root-workspaces) as noted above, you will need to migrate from `.vscode/settings.json` to your `.code-workspace` file and make sure that your **Foam** directory is first in the list.*

 To learn more about how to use **Foam**, read the [[recipes]].

 Getting stuck in the setup?
 Read the [[frequently-asked-questions]].